nosachamos/fast-data-engine/README.md

 # In a Nutshell

-Import the `FastGroupAndFilter` service, or use the `useFastGroupAndFilter` hook to access the API.
+Import the `FastDataEngine` service to access the API.

 Provide your data in `json` format, and you're all set.